-That's where the next generation of enterprise content management (ECM) solutions-content services platforms and applications-comes in.
+That's where the next generation of ECM solutions-content services platforms and applications-comes in.
 Content services is not a singular thing; it's a series of platforms, applications, and components designed to layer over an existing content management infrastructure and expand the access, use, and control of almost everything that could be defined as enterprise information.